- Explain the random walk theory

 |$110.25 + ($110.25 × .05)|

 Step 8.
-Note that, after three years, the total is $115.75.
-Therefore the total compound interest is $15.75.
-This is $0.75 more than was obtained with simple interest.
+Note that, after three years, the total is $115.76.
+Therefore the total compound interest is $15.76.
+This is $0.76 more than we obtained with simple interest.
 While this may not seem like much, keep in mind that we were only working with $100 and over a relatively short time period.
 Compound interest can make a huge difference with larger sums of money and over longer periods of time.

-Getting additional education and saving money early in life obviously will not make you rich overnight.
-Additional education typically means putting off earning income and living as a student for more years.
+Obtaining additional education and saving money early in life obviously will not make you rich overnight.
+Additional education typically means deferring earning income and living as a student for more years.
 Saving money often requires choices like driving an older or less expensive car, living in a smaller apartment or buying a smaller house, and making other day-to-day sacrifices.
 For most people, the tradeoffs for achieving substantial personal wealth will require effort, patience, and sacrifice.

 How Capital Markets Transform Financial Flows

 Financial capital markets have the power to repackage money as it moves from those who supply financial capital to those who demand it.
 Banks accept checking account deposits and turn them into long-term loans to companies.
 Individual firms sell shares of stock and issue bonds to raise capital.
 Firms make and sell an astonishing array of goods and services, but an investor can receive a return on the company’s decisions by buying stock in that company.
-Stocks and bonds are sold and resold by financial investors to one another.
+Financial investors sell and resell stocks and bonds to one another.
 Venture capitalists and angel investors search for promising small companies.
 Mutual funds combine the stocks and bonds—and thus, indirectly, the products and investments—of many different companies.

 In this chapter, we discussed the basic mechanisms of financial markets.
 (A more advanced course in economics or finance will consider more sophisticated tools.)
 The fundamentals of those financial capital markets remain the same: Firms are trying to raise financial capital and households are looking for a desirable combination of rate of return, risk, and liquidity.
 Financial markets are society’s mechanisms for bringing together these forces of demand and supply.